DEVA9N/FlexTimeMonitor/README.md

 # FlexTimeMonitor

 This application helps you to keep track of your working hours.
-It observes the computer start and shutdown to create a complete history of your working time.
+It observes the computer's startup and shutdown to create a history of your working hours.
+This is most usefull if installed on the comuputer used for your daily work which is shut down in the evening.

 Highlights
-* clear table view of the complete history
-* current workday information when right clicking the message area icon
-* custom notes per work day
+* Table overview of your working days, hours and notes
+* Systray Icon that shows your current progress and exprected end of day
+* Clean and clutter free JSON file including all your historical data
+* Customizable working hours and break periods
+* No internet connection required